CyrexEnterprise/node-learn-rethinkdb/exercises/connect/problem.md

-Install RethinkDB
+Start RethinkDB

 -----------------------------------------------------------
 ## HINTS

-To install , run `rethinkdb`.
+To start , run `rethinkdb`.

 Then, in another terminal, run `npm install rethinkdb`.